Arkansas Nuclear One

 Arkansas Nuclear One (ANO) is a two-unit pressurized water nuclear power plant located on Lake Dardanelle outside Russellville, Arkansas.
-Owned by Entergy Arkansas and operated by Entergy Nuclear, it is the only nuclear power facility in Arkansas.
+It is owned by Entergy Arkansas and operated by Entergy Nuclear.
+It is the only nuclear power facility in Arkansas.
+ANO has been in continuous operation for 50 years as of December 17, 2024.

 Units

+Both units were designed by Bechtel Power and are located on the Northeast Shore of Lake Dardanelle.
+They employ a combined number of 950 personnel at ANO and generate enough power to meet approximately 56% of the total energy demand of Entergy Arkansas’ 700,000 customers.

 Unit One

-Unit One has a generating capacity of 846 megawatts and came online on May 21, 1974.
+Unit One has a generating capacity of 836 megawatts and began commercial operation on December 19, 1974.
+ANO Unit 1 had its license to operate issued May 21, 1974 and it was later renewed June 20, 2001.
 It is licensed to operate through May 20, 2034.
-Its nuclear reactor was supplied by Babcock & Wilcox.
+Its nuclear reactor and turbine generator were supplied by Babcock & Wilcox and Westinghouse, respectively.
+Unit One utilizes Lake Dardanelle as its source of cooling.

 Unit Two

-Unit Two has a generating capacity of 930 megawatts and came online on September 1, 1978.
-It is licensed to operate through July 18, 2038.
-Its nuclear reactor was supplied by Combustion Engineering.
-Unit Two is the only one that uses a cooling tower; Unit One releases heat into Lake Dardanelle.
+Unit Two has a generating capacity of 988 megawatts and began commercial operation on March 26, 1980.
+ANO Unit 2 had its license to operate issued September 1, 1978 and it was later renewed June 30, 2005.
+It is licensed to operate through July 17, 2038.
+Its nuclear reactor and turbine generator were supplied by Combustion Engineering and General Electric, respectively.
+Unit Two utilizes a recirculating-water system from a 447-foot tall cooling tower.

 Surrounding population

-The Nuclear Regulatory Commission defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.
+The Nuclear Regulatory Commission (NRC) defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.

-The 2010 U.S. population within 10 mi of Arkansas Nuclear was 44,139, an increase of 17.2 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
+The 2010 U.S. population within 10 mi of Arkansas Nuclear One was 44,139, an increase of 17.2 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
 The 2010 U.S. population within 50 mi was 308,219, an increase of 13.3 percent since 2000.
 Cities within 50 miles include Russellville (6 miles to city center).

 Seismic risk

-The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Arkansas Nuclear was 1 in 243,902, according to an NRC study published in August 2010.
+The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Arkansas Nuclear One was 1 in 243,902, according to an NRC study published in August 2010.